sirbrian831/changelog/README.md

 ***

 ## Sprint 17 (December 8 - 21, 2018)

 Goals for Sprint 17 were as follows:

+- Continue working on Binance and Coincap integration
+- Update Coinbase for new transaction workflow
+- Admin Views for new Integrations
+- API refinement for sending / receiving fiat exchange rate(s)

-... continuation of Sprint 16... more to come!
+... more to come!